vbousquet/pinball-parts/README.md

 When valuable references are availables, they are stored along the modeled part (reference picture, datasheet, measures,...).

-All files are 'unpacked' blender files, with there textures stored in a children 'Textures' folder.
+All files are 'unpacked' blender files, with their textures stored in a children 'Textures' folder.

 # Content